RanaMostafaAbdElMohsen/CaseStudy/README.md

   - playedvoicenote Table
   - voicenote Table

+Database ER Diagram:

-  Future Work & Enhancements : saving voicenotes as a blob inside db ; however since it is a voice uni-directional service - I believe the concentration within scope is more concentrated on broadcasting itself
+Future Work & Enhancements :

+saving voicenotes as a blob inside db ; however since it is a voice uni-directional service - I believe the concentration within scope is more concentrated on broadcasting itself